joshmarshall/jsonrpclib/README.rst

 standard distribution of 2.6+, you should already have one.
 Keep in mind that ``cjson`` is supposed to be the quickest, I believe, so if you are going for full-on optimization you may want to pick it up.

+Since library uses ``contextlib`` module, you should have at least Python 2.5 installed.

 Installation